The Bike Shed (New Mills)

 IThe Bikeshed is situated on the Upper Peak Forest Canal at New Mills Marina in the foothills of the High Peak District.
 The property has been recently and lovingly restored maintaining its rich history and period features.The Bikeshed sleeps 10 in 4 bedrooms, a double en-suite bedroom, a further double bedroom a 4 bunk en -suite bedroom and a 2 bunk en – suite bedroom.

 The property comprises a large reception area with a large bathroom shower room.
 The main living room and lounge has a large dining and seating area, a fully fitted and fully equipped kitchen and breakfast bar.
 There is a large balcony with seating that provides excellent views across the Upper Peak Forest Canal, Kinder Scout and surrounding hills.
 The property is centrally heated and has a multi fuel stove for those colder evenings.
-All logs, kindling and coal if required is supplied within the price of the let.
+A small supply of logs, kindling and coal is included within the price of the let.
+Further supplies can be purchased from the marina.
 There is a BBQ and seating area located directly outside the door in a beautiful sunny aspect, grassed area.

 There is no smoking inside the property.

 Click on the title to expand the details.

 The Torrside team is a very democratic set-up between 3 long-practicing homebrewers, with a lot of support from long-suffering partners.
 We’d each been brewing for several years, and it was time to do something with all that obsession.

 Beer is an amazingly varied drink, with flavours that are created by a huge number of factors – from the mix of malts and hops, and which yeasts we use for fermentation, to finer details of the brewing process such as timings, temperatures, and maturation.
 More Info >